 - Stitch's stolen police cruiser can be seen along the queue line of Buzz Lightyear's Space Ranger Spin.

 - A holographic-styled 3D model of Stitch appears in the safety video of Space Mountain.

 - Finally, in one of the gift shops connected to Stitch's Great Escape!
 (Merchant of Venus), pawprints can be seen going across the ceiling, leading all the way to a Stitch statue looking down from above.
-The gift shops (Mickey's Star Traders and MoV) also have murals with some Lilo & Stitch-related imagery; MST has one on its ceiling with Stitch and Jumba's ship appearing in an alien cityscape, while MoV has Stitch's "cousins" roaming around Tomorrowland (these murals were removed for several years when Star Wars merchandise took over the shop, but as of September 2018 they've been restored despite the ride's lack of operation).
+The gift shops (Mickey's Star Tradersnote and MoV) also had murals with some Lilo & Stitch-related imagery; Star Traders has one on its ceiling with Stitch and Jumba's ship appearing in an alien cityscape, while MoV has Stitch's "cousins" roaming around Tomorrowland (these murals were removed for several years when Star Wars merchandise took over the shop, then later restored by September 2018, but have since been removed again, this time seemingly for good).

 - AstroTurf: Within the ride itself at one point.
 According to this blog post, Disney added voice clips in the background of a couple boys pointing out Stitch when he is first revealed to the audience, as well one of them incidentally spoiling the moment when Stitch hotwires the teleporter.
 The voice clips were later removed.

 - Call-Forward: Stitch escaped the same way he did in the original film; he spat on someone (this time the audience), tricking the DNA-tracking blasters into firing away from him, and then he broke out of his containment as they do so.
 He then took a spaceship and used its hyperdrive to reach Earth.